Skip to main content

 Enabling Code Mode

 Code Mode must be enabled per MCP client.
-Once enabled, that client’s tools are accessed through the three meta-tools rather than exposed directly.
+Once enabled, that client’s tools are accessed through the four meta-tools rather than exposed directly.
 Best practice: Enable Code Mode for 3+ servers or any “heavy” server (web search, documents, databases).

 Enable Code Mode for a Client